qmcurrents/gimic/doc/grids.rst

-3-dimensional (although the extend in one direction may be zero), 'bond' which is 2-dimensional, and 'file' which is an arbitrary set of points read from a file. 'std' grids are especially useful for visualisations of an entire current voctor field. 'bond' grid are used to integrate the current that flows through the grid.
+3-dimensional (although the extend in one direction may be zero), 'bond' which is 2-dimensional, and 'file' which is an arbitrary set of points read from a file. 'std' grids are especially useful for visualisations of an entire current vector field. 'bond' grid are used to integrate the current that flows through the grid.

 For an 'std' or 'bond' grid one can specify the spacing (type) of points in